-You know the feeling: You’re crunching a piece of hard candy when you suddenly notice something much harder in your mouth and realize it’s a chunk of a broken tooth!
+You know the feeling: you’re crunching down on a piece of hard candy when you suddenly notice something much harder in your mouth and realize it’s a chunk of a broken tooth!
 What do you do?
 If you have a broken or chipped tooth, don’t panic.
 There are many things that Dr. Mark Sowell, a Plano area dentist, can do to repair it if you see him right away.
 Otherwise, you risk further damaging your tooth.

 Solutions for Chipped Teeth in Plano, TX

-We offer various solutions to repair a chipped tooth, ranging from one chipped or missing tooth to all the teeth.
+We offer various solutions to repair a chipped tooth, many chipped teeth, and tooth cracks.
 Each situation is unique depending on esthetic demands and the number of supporting structures lost.
 Once you lose a tooth, you typically lose 30% of the supporting bone.
 This requires additional considerations to achieve an ideal esthetic result.

-Treating a broken or chipped tooth depends on how severely it is damaged.
-If a small piece has broken off, the chipped tooth repair can usually be completed with one office visit.
+Treating a broken or chipped tooth depends on how severe the damage is.
+If a small piece has broken off, we can usually complete a chipped tooth repair within one office visit.
 A badly damaged or severely broken tooth may require longer treatment or a more costly procedure.
-Dr. Sowell’s solutions for chipped teeth or cracked teeth include:
+The following are Dr. Sowell’s treatments for chipped teeth or cracked teeth.